tahsinc/Network_programming_Shell/README.md

 The code will check first the connectivity with telnet.
 If it fails then it will try connecting through ssh.

-3. The main.py is a template how to use that userdefined function in your actual program.
+3. The main.py is a template for how to use that userdefined function in your actual program.

 Feel free to use it, suggest for changes or make changes for your own code.